 I thought Bayou was a French/Creole term.
 But it "originated from the Choctaw word “bayok”, which refers to a small stream.
 The current spelling of the word comes from the Louisiana French variation of the word “bayouque” see Facts about Louisiana Bayous.

 Bogs are mossy wetlands.
 Most of their water comes from rain and snow.
-Water in bogs is low in oxygen, very acidic and often cold.
+Water in bogs is low in oxygen, very acidic, and often cold.

 A swamp is an area of land permanently saturated, or filled, with water.
 Many swamps are even covered by water.

 Swamps are dominated by trees.
 They are often named for the type of trees that grow in them, such as cypress swamps or hardwood swamps.

 These areas are also referred to as oxbows because they tend to form at a bend in the old river bed, making them look like the U-shaped collar placed around the neck of an ox to which a plow is attached.

-The word coulee is from the French-Canadian word coulee which in turn is a derivative of the French word couler which means ‘to flow.’
-The name of these features is, therefore, an indication of how they are shaped.
+The word coulee is from the French-Canadian word coulee, which is a derivative of the French word couler which means ‘to flow.’
+The name of these forms is, therefore, an indication of how they are shaped.

 Inspiration for Bayous and Swamps Map

 Later I lived in Bayou City (Houston).
 Which highlighted the importance of the term in the South.
 As other wetlands, they are important features in the landscape that provide numerous beneficial services for people and for fish and wildlife" (EPA).

 I also found a good compilation of name maps from Roaring Brook Maps by Gregory diSanto.
-After checking these maps I decided I would create one that included Bayous, Swamps, Marshes, Bogs, Sloughs, and Coulees.
-Unlike the previous maps, this one is interactive and allows for the selection of each wetland, view their names, classification, exact location, and altitude.
+After checking these maps, I decided to create one that included Bayous, Swamps, Marshes, Bogs, Sloughs, and Coulees.
+Unlike the previous maps, this one is interactive and allows selecting each wetland, and viewing their names, classification, exact location, and altitude.

 Resources to Make Wetlands Map

 The data was downloaded from the Geographic Names Information System (GNIS), maintained by USGS.
 Data cleaning was done with R Project for Statistical Computing.
-At first I used only the data classified as Lakes.
-Eventually I realized that Bayous maybe classified as streams or Lakes.
+At first, I used only the data classified as Lakes.
+Eventually, I realized that Bayous may be classified as streams or Lakes.
 Therefore you will see that each name might have different classifications.
 I tried to leave classifications referring to water features.

 This map will be updated with improved and recent information!
-To receive updates on this and more nature maps join my email list!!!!!!!
+To receive updates on this and more nature maps, join my email list!!!!!!!